10 Tips – Roll Perfect Sugar Cookies

 How to roll and cut cookies perfectly

-1. Prepare your cookie dough as per recipe.
+1. Prepare your cookie dough as per the recipe.

 2. Wrap sugar dough in plastic/cling wrap and form a disc.
-Let set in the fridge for a while until almost firm but not hard.
+Let it set in the fridge for a while until it’s almost firm but not hard.

 3. Use a rolling pin with spacers to ensure even thickness.

-Tip – If you do not have a rolling pin with spacers – it’s OK too!
+Pro tip – If you do not have a rolling pin with spacers – it’s OK too!
 Just roll the cookie dough with your regular rolling pin.
 But cut the cookies an inch away from the outer edges.
 Why?
-The normal tendency when trying to roll the dough is the outer edges are thinner than the center.
+The normal tendency when rolling the dough is that the outer edges are thinner than the center.

-4. Most cookies use a ¼ inch or 60 mm thick spacers as a guide.
+4. Most cookies use a ¼ inch or 60 mm thick spacer as a guide.
 Cut cookies and place them on a parchment-lined baking tray.

-Tip – If the cookie dough is soft – do not cut the cookies yet.
+Pro tip – If the cookie dough is soft, do not cut the cookies yet.
 Place the dough on a parchment-lined baking tray and chill the cookie sheet for 10 minutes.

-5. And, if you live in hot and humid weather – always roll cookie dough between two sheets of parchment papers and chill it.
+5. And, if you live in hot and humid weather, always roll cookie dough between two sheets of parchment paper and chill it.

 6. Cookies with kids or freezing cookie dough.

-Tip – Peel off both the papers and release the sheet of dough from the parchment paper first.
-Its easier to release the sheet from the whole disc as compared to individual cookies.
+Pro tip – Peel off both the papers and release the sheet of dough from the parchment paper first.
+It’s easier to release the sheet from the whole disc than from individual cookies.

 7. If necessary, chill the cookie sheets for a few minutes to firm.
 Once the sheets are firm, cut out the shapes.

-8. Press the cookie cutter into the dough, lift out and clean the edges.
-A gentle push will release the shape out.
+8. Press the cookie cutter into the dough, lift out, and clean the edges.
+A gentle push will release the shape.

 9. Shapes are easier to handle when they are firm.
 They can be moved around from workspace to baking sheets without losing shape.